 - In May, the Governor of Washington signed House Bill 1196 in favor of permanent DST.

 - In May, Tennessee governor Bill Lee signed Senate Bill 1100, establishing DST as standard time.

 - In December, Arkansas adopted House Resolution 1034, to allow the state to have permanent DST.

 - Florida's 2018 bill for permanent DST, dubbed the Sunshine Protection Act, is awaiting congressional approval.

 - 60% of Californians voted in favor of permanent DST in Proposition 7.

 Set Clocks Back or Ahead?

-To remember which way to set your watch, keep in mind one of these sayings: “Spring forward, fall back” or “Spring ahead, fall behind.”
-The clocks spring ahead (= losing 1 hour) in the spring when DST starts, and they fall back 1 hour (= gaining 1 hour) when DST ends in the fall.
+One easy way to remember which way to set your clock is to keep in mind one of these sayings: “Spring forward, fall back” or “Spring ahead, fall behind.”
+The clocks spring ahead (= losing 1 hour) in the spring when DST starts, and they fall back one hour (= gaining 1 hour) when DST ends in the fall.